Degree-scale GeV "jets" from active and dead TeV blazars

-Comparing this time scale with the typical time scale of AGN activity, $T_{\rm AGN}\sim 10^7$~yr, one sees that degree-scale extended emission in the GeV energy range depends on the TeV \gr\ luminosity of the blazar integrated over its life time.

-0.5cm \textit{Results of numerical modeling.} To model the asymmetric extended emission from the \gr\ initiated electromagnetic cascade in intergalactic space, we have extended the two Monte-Carlo codes introduced by \cite{kachelriess09} and \cite{elyiv09}: The codes follow now the three-dimensional trajectories of individual cascade particles moving through the EGMF.
+\textit{Results of numerical modeling.} To model the asymmetric extended emission from the \gr\ initiated electromagnetic cascade in intergalactic space, we have extended our two Monte-Carlo codes such that they follow now the three-dimensional trajectories of individual cascade particles moving through the EGMF.
 The turbulent component of the EGMF has been calculated following the algorithm of \citet{jokipii94}.

 To produce an image of the \gr\ induced electromagnetic cascade, as it would be detected by a \gr\ telescope, we use the algorithm described by \citet{elyiv09}.
 We have verified that the results obtained using the two different codes are compatible with each other.